 Early symptoms of B12 deficiency include, but are not limited to:

 Most of these symptoms could be reversed with good vitamin B12 methylcobalamin supplementation.
+Keep track of your B12 levels by doing a blood test:

 As mentioned in the earlier section, prolonged deficiency could lead to some serious health issues such as pernicious anemia, senile dementia in adults and poor red blood cell formation and function in infants.